 pylint to check for in your editor of choice: syntax errors and PEP8 violations.
 It also detects spelling mistakes with what appears to be a very limited dictionary.

-Beyond these simple scans, the editor understands Python in the sense that it can detect common design mistakes, like not closing a resource, and offer automated solutions.
+Beyond simple syntax checks and linting, the editor understands Python in the sense that it can detect common design mistakes, like not closing a resource, and offer automated solutions.
 It can also detect alternative style choices, like single-versus-double quotations, and offer to change between them.

 Erroneous statements are underlined with a red squiggly line by default, but this is configurable.
 One of the options in the Intention Action menu for an error is to silence it.
 You can also configure whether PyCharm should check for spelling errors in code, or in comments only (or never).